eldoma/Little-Lemon-newsletter-sign-up/README.md

 Android Running app on SM-G965F

-## Should also be able to download any Bundling on its own
+## Should also be able to download any Bundling on its own without user interference.

 # SCREENSHOTS: